miloknowles/lagrange-dual-learning/README.md

 ### Installing Drake on Mac

-Depending on your environment, you may be able to simply install (Drake)[https://drake.mit.edu/installation.html] via `pip install drake`.
+Depending on your environment, you may be able to simply install [Drake](https://drake.mit.edu/installation.html) via `pip install drake`.

-In my case on Mac M2, I had to install from a (downloaded archive)[https://drake.mit.edu/from_binary.html#stable-releases].
+In my case on Mac M2, I had to install from a [downloaded archive](https://drake.mit.edu/from_binary.html#stable-releases).

 Note that  **Drake is not needed for training models, only visualization and testing.**